podstava/email-finder/README.md

-Email search tool
+<h2>Email find tool</h2>

-Searchs emails by name and company
+Finds emails by name and company
-Now working just with FisrtName and LastName
+<br>Now working just with FisrtName and LastName.
-Name such as  'Ahmed ibn zalupa' will not be parsed
+<br>Name such as  'Ahmed ibn zalupa' will not be parsed cause contains more than two words

-Usage:
+<br>Usage:
-python email-finder -f path/to/file
+<br>python email-finder -f path/to/file